goranorsander/go_libs/docs/boost/async/class_placebo_lockable.md

 -|-
 public | void unlock()

-Placeholder for the std::mutex unlock function.
+Placeholder for the boost::mutex unlock function.
 Does nothing.